"Go directly to jail, do not pass begin, do not collect R200" - DA to Zuma

 - That various report from the SA Medical Health Services (SAMHS) indicated JZ had multiple comorbidities which required specialised treatment outside of prison

-- That a report from a Dr LJ Mphatswe (who sat on the MPAB) recommended medical parole because his “clinical health present unpredictable health conditions”
+- That a report from a Dr LJ Mphatswe (who sat on the MBAP) recommended medical parole because his “clinical health present unpredictable health conditions”

 - That if Zuma was returned to Estcourt Correctional Centre, there was no guarantee his “conditions” would remain under control